 Prof. Seshia also has an extensive track record of service to the profession and his university.
 He served as a Program Chair for the 2012 International Conference on Computer-Aided Verification (CAV) and the 2020 ACM International Conference on Hybrid Systems: Computation and Control.
 He has served as Associate Editor for several journals including the IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and the ACM Transactions on Embedded Computing Systems.
 Prof. Seshia's service to UC Berkeley includes four years as a Chair for Graduate Admissions in the EECS Department at UC Berkeley, and several years on the campus-level committee on Undergraduate Scholarships, Honors, and Financial Aid.
 Additionally, he has served on several national and international advisory committees including the Scientific Committee of the Gran Sasso Science Institute, Italy, and the Steering Committee and Technical Working Group of the World Economic Forum (WEF) Safe Drive Initiative.

-Prof. Seshia's awards and honors include a U.S. Presidential Early Career Award for Scientists and Engineers (PECASE), an Alfred P. Sloan Research Fellowship, the Frederick Emmons Terman Award for contributions to electrical engineering and computer science education, the Donald O. Pederson Best Paper Award for the IEEE Transactions on CAD, the ACM/IEEE International Conference on Software Engineering Most-Influential Paper Award (for 2010-20), the IEEE Technical Committee on Cyber-Physical Systems (TCCPS) Mid-Career Award for fundamental contributions to formal methods for CPS design and to CPS education, and the Computer-Aided Verification (CAV) Award for pioneering contributions to the foundations of SMT solving.
+Prof. Seshia's awards and honors include a U.S. Presidential Early Career Award for Scientists and Engineers (PECASE), an Alfred P. Sloan Research Fellowship, the Frederick Emmons Terman Award for contributions to electrical engineering and computer science education, the Donald O. Pederson Best Paper Award for the IEEE Transactions on CAD, the ACM/IEEE International Conference on Software Engineering Most-Influential Paper Award (for 2010-20), the IEEE Technical Committee on Cyber-Physical Systems (TCCPS) Mid-Career Award for fundamental contributions to formal methods for CPS design and to CPS education, the Computer-Aided Verification (CAV) Award for pioneering contributions to the foundations of SMT solving, and the Distinguished Alumnus Award from IIT Bombay.
 He is a Fellow of both the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).